Mathias Glomnes

 Mathias E. Glomnes (2 February 1869 – 5 June 1956) was a Norwegian sport shooter who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.

-In 1908 he finished sixth with the Norwegian team in the team military rifle event.
+In 1908, he finished sixth with the Norwegian team in the team military rifle event.
 In the 1000 yard free rifle competition as well as in the 300 metre free rifle event he finished 47th.
-Four years later he finished again sixth with the Norwegian team in the team military rifle event.
-In the 300 metre military rifle, three positions competition he finished 35th.
+Four years later, he finished sixth with the Norwegian team in the team military rifle event.
+In the 300 metre military rifle, three positions competition, he finished 35th.